HL7/bulk-data/spec/export/index.md

 - ```_since``` (FHIR instant type, optional)

-  Resources updated after this period will be included in the response
+  Resources updated after this instant will be included in the response

   Note: This parameter was named ```start``` in an earlier version of this proposal